-Placemaking can play that role in hard-hit neighborhoods, by putting the emphasis on improving the place itself rather than viewing it as a morass of dysfunctions, each of which is addressed in the narrow terms of particular issues or professional fields.
-Focusing on place, which often begins small by planting flowers or cleaning up a littered street, proves to skeptical residents that positive change is possible.
-The energy generated by little victories builds momentum for major
+Placemaking can play such a role in hard-hit neighborhoods, by putting the emphasis on improving the place itself rather than viewing it as a morass of dysfunctions, each of which is narrowly addressed in terms of specific issues or professional fields.
+This is just what Lily Yeh did in North Philadelphia, where she began working in 1989.
+Utilizing the principles of Placemaking, Yeh launched a far-reaching project that provided the neighborhood with a new sense of possibility and purpose.

-Yeh would seem an unlikely candidate to make a difference in the inner city.
-She is not a social worker, urban planner, or economic development expert, not a wealthy philanthropist, political powerbroker, or business executive.
-She is an artist who grew up part of a socially prominent family in Taiwan (her father was a general in Chiang Kai-Shek’s army) and came to the U.S. to attend the University of Pennsylvania’s Graduate School of Fine Arts, eventually becoming an art professor at the Philadelphia School of Fine Arts.
-The tough streets of Philly’s African-American ghetto must have felt as far from her background— Asia, Ivy League, art school—as the planet Neptune.
+Yeh is an unconventional changemaker for inner cities: She is not a social worker, urban planner, or economic development expert, not a wealthy philanthropist, political powerbroker, or business executive.
+Instead, she is an artist who was born into a socially prominent family in Taiwan (her father was a general in Chiang Kai-Shek’s army) and came to the U.S. to attend the University of Pennsylvania’s Graduate School of Fine Arts, eventually becoming an art professor at the Philadelphia School of Fine Arts.

-But as a student, she was inspired by the writings of Gandhi, Martin Luther King and, later, Nelson Mandela.
-In 1989, she had been in Beijing showing her paintings at the Central Institute of Fine Arts when she witnessed the brave and tragic protests at Tiananmen Square.
+As a student, she was inspired by the writings of Gandhi, Martin Luther King Jr., and Nelson Mandela.
+In 1989, while in Beijing showing her paintings at the Central Institute of Fine Arts, she witnessed the brave and tragic protests at Tiananmen Square.
 That experience convinced her that being an artist, “is not just about making art…It is about delivering the vision one is given…and about doing the right thing without sparing oneself.”

-More than 20 years later, this area is still poor with high unemployment, but hope is returning thanks to the Village of Arts and Humanities.
-That’s what the small art park Yeh and a group of neighborhood kids started has grown into—a tangible symbol of renewal that covers more than 120 formerly vacant lots with murals, numerous sculpture gardens, mosaics, parks, community gardens, playgrounds, performance spaces, basketball courts, neighborhood art studios, and even a tree farm.
+Three decades later, the North Philly neighborhood that sparked her lifelong work continues to face multiple challenges.
+The area, and the community, is still full of hope thanks to the Village of Arts and Humanities.
+The small art park started by Yeh and a group of neighborhood kids has become a tangible symbol of renewal, now covering more than 120 formerly vacant lots with murals, sculpture gardens, mosaics, parks, community gardens, playgrounds, performance spaces, basketball courts, neighborhood art studios, and even a tree farm.

 “The entire community seems to take part in the use of the spaces,” writes Kathleen McCarthy, who nominated the Village for PPS’s Great Public Spaces listings.
 “As we walked down the street, trying to find one of the parks, a man walking beside us directed us to the Ile Ife Park, and told us the history of it and the wonderful artist, Lily Yeh who started the park.
 He spoke with pride that this was a part of his community.
 We sat on the benches made of smashed tile and mirror, making wonderful curves and places to sit.
 Across from us, women sat and smiled, waved.
 Children ran over and asked us to hide them during a game of hide-and-seek….
 I’ve never felt more welcomed in an unfamiliar place.”